danieldema/danieldema/README.md

 # Hello!

 I'm a data science graduate student.
-I enjoy using math and code to solve real world problems.
+I like using math and code to solve real-world problems.

 ## Featured Projects